 This public-private partnership (P3) Rapid Bridge Replacement Project was awarded by the Pennsylvania Department of Transportation (PennDOT) to the consortium of Plenary Walsh Keystone Partners (PWKP).
-The Commonwealth of Pennsylvania is taking advantage of the new P3 tool, signed into law in 2012, to address the state’s roughly 4,500 structurally deficient (SD) bridges.
+The Commonwealth of Pennsylvania is taking advantage of the new P3 tool, signed into law in 2012, to address the state’s roughly 4,500 bridges in poor condition.

 The project is an initiative to replace 558 aging bridges throughout Pennsylvania.
-Replacing the bridges will provide motorists with new, modern structures and allow PennDOT to remove them from their structurally deficient list.
+Replacing the bridges will provide motorists with new, modern structures and allow PennDOT to remove them from their list of bridges in poor condition.

 The bridges are primarily crossings on smaller state highways, many in rural areas, rather than interstate bridges or large river crossings.

 Plenary Walsh Keystone Partners will finance, design, construct and maintain the bridges for 28-year term.
 The consortium of companies includes:

 - Plenary Group USA Ltd. And Walsh Investors, LLC are providing financing and long-term management

 - HDR, Inc. is the lead design firm

 - Walsh/Granite JV is the joint-venture team leading construction

 - Walsh Infrastructure Management will provide maintenance for a 25-year period upon completion of the bridges

 PWKP’s team members have local and national experience developing, designing, constructing, and maintaining large-scale projects.
 The team also has in-depth local knowledge and experience working with PennDOT and local governmental entities on hundreds of bridge replacements throughout the Commonwealth.